-So, for my first upgrade, I’d probably look to jump up to add an additional ~500GB (or larger) SSD.
+However, if you have a little bit extra money, I’d probably look to jump up to add an additional ~500GB (or larger) SSD.
 Later down the road, if you want to bump up to a 1440P or 4K monitor, you’ll need to upgrade the CPU and GPU.
 However, since there is already a decent motherboard and power supply in this build, that shouldn’t be too difficult of a task.

 III.
 Peripherals & Accessories to Go With Your New $600 Gaming Computer

 If you don’t already have a monitor, keyboard, and mouse to go along with your new system, you will definitely need to get one of each.
 In this section, we’ll give you a few budget-friendly recommendations that will pair well with this build.

 |Redragon K552 KUMARA||